-8. Snow Cake (2006)
+10. Snow Cake (2006)

 Alan Rickman plays a typical middle-aged British man named Alex, who reluctantly picks up a teen hitchhiker one day.
 When a car accident kills the girl, Alex travels to her home in Ontario to inform her mother Linda.

-Sigourney Weaver does a brilliant job portraying the autistic mother with cleanliness mania, whom Alex refuses to leave until he can find someone to take our her garbage (which her daughter used to do).
+Sigourney Weaver does a brilliant job portraying the autistic mother with cleanliness mania, whom Alex refuses to leave until he can find someone to take out her garbage (which her daughter used to do).

-7. Extremely Loud and Incredibly Close (2011)
+9. Extremely Loud & Incredibly Close (2011)

 The death of a father is traumatic enough as it is.
 But when your brain doesn't know how to process it?
 That's even tougher.

 Stephen Daldry's heartbreaking movie Extremely Loud & Incredibly Close stars Tom Hanks as a lovable dad who's caught in the September 11 attacks.
 He leaves behind his nine-year-old autistic son Oskar, who crumbles at the thought of living without his main support system.